Skip to Content

 Elementary Teaching (33 credits)

-• Focus: Preparing to teach grades 3–6
+• Focus: Preparing to teach Elementary School (K–6)

 • Core courses in child development, curriculum planning, and supporting diverse learners